Audrey HabermanChief Executive Officer

 Pedro J. Martí

-Pedro J. Martí is a Senior Financial Advisor and Senior Vice President-Investments with Wells Fargo Advisors, LLC.
+Pedro J. Martí is a Senior Financial Advisor – Wealth Management and Managing Director – Investments with Wells Fargo Advisors.
 Part of the Wells Fargo family for many years, Mr. Martí previously served as a Managing Director and Senior Financial Advisor for Wells Fargo Advisors, as well as an Analyst in Wells Fargo’s Corporate Development Division, as Chief of Staff to the company’s COO, and helped to develop and implement a professional training program for a new generation of securities and insurance licensed employees in the LA Metro Region of Wells Fargo.

 John R. Ohanesian

 Mr. John R. Ohanesian is the President and CEO of Lear Capital.
 Founded in 1997, Lear is the largest direct response marketing and sales enterprise in the U.S. focused on precious metals with over $2 billion in transactions.
 Previously, he was President and CEO of Bosley from 1990 to 2010 as well as co-Founder, President and CEO of Aderans Research Institute, a biotech company, from 2002 to 2010.
 Since 2013 he has been an Advisor/Chief Strategic Officer of Theradome, Inc., which is an aesthetic medical device company based in San Jose, California.

 In 2004, The Concern Foundation named Mr. Ohanesian as their honoree for his philanthropic and humanitarian efforts in the Greater Los Angeles area.
 He served on the Board of Directors of Center Theatre Group from 2001 to 2008.
 From 2005 to 2008, he was a member of the Board of Directors of City of Hope’s National Medical Center and Beckman Research Institute.
 From 2007 to 2014 Mr. Ohanesian served on the Board of Trustees of The Archer School for Girls in Brentwood, California.